kthpanor/vlxman/docs/opt_act.md

 ...
 @end
 ```

-Download a [text file](../input_files/alanine-cpp.inp) type of input file to calculate the the ECD spectra with the CPP approach for the alanine molecule at the CAM-B3LYP/def2-svp level of theory.
+Download a {download}`text file <../input_files/alanine-cpp.inp>` type of input file to calculate the the ECD spectra with the CPP approach for the alanine molecule at the CAM-B3LYP/def2-svp level of theory.

 ## Exciton coupling model

 VeloxChem implements the exciton coupling model to determine circular dichroism spectra.

 **Python script**

 ```
 to be added.
 ```

 **Text file**

 ```
 @jobs
 task: exciton